neverlocal/paulicirc/docs/getting-started.rst

 >>> circ
 <Circuit: 20 gadgets, 10 qubits>

-The circuit listing object (an instance of `CircuitListing <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.CircuitListing>`) displays an explicit representation of the circuit:
+The circuit listing object (an instance of :meth:`CircuitListing <paulicirc.circuits.CircuitListing>`) displays an explicit representation of the circuit:

 >>> circ.listing
  0 ~351π/256 XXYYZ__ZY_